 Mary Martin, Vice President for System Research and Development

-Mary Martin, Vice President for System Research and Development, began work with Child Care Services Association in 1994.
+Mary Martin began work with Child Care Services Association in 1994.
 Her responsibilities include overseeing the continued work of the statewide Child Care Resource Referral services through both the CCR&R Council and the Infant-Toddler Enhancement Project and performing both the systems research studies undertaken by the agency and the major program evaluation services.
-She holds a master’s degree in social work from the University of North Carolina-Chapel Hill and an undergraduate degree from The College of William and Mary.
+She holds a master’s degree in social work from UNC-Chapel Hill and an undergraduate degree from The College of William and Mary.

 Allison Miller, Vice President of Compensation Initiatives

-Allison Miller is Vice President of Compensation Initiatives for Child Care Services Association.
-In her role, she directs the Child Care WAGE$® Project in North Carolina, an education-based salary supplement initiative designed to provide critical financial support to the early childhood workforce.
+Allison Miller directs the Child Care WAGE$® Project in North Carolina, an education-based salary supplement initiative designed to provide critical financial support to the early childhood workforce.
 She has been with CCSA and WAGE$ since 1994 and works directly with other states that have licensed the initiative as a model.

 Emmanuel Paul, Sr. Vice President of Finance and Human Resources

-Emmanuel Paul is the Vice President of Finance and Human Resources at Child Care Services Association (CCSA).
-Mr. Paul has been with CCSA, holding various Accounting positions, since 1993.
-He has also served as an adjunct faculty at UNC-Chapel Hill, teaching “Nonprofit Financial Management”.
+Emmanuel Paul has been with CCSA in various Accounting positions since 1993.
+He has served as an adjunct faculty at UNC-Chapel Hill, teaching nonprofit financial management.
 He is an experienced leader in management of accounting and financial systems, human resources leadership, and non-profit management.
-He holds an MBA from the University of North Carolina at Greensboro and a Bachelor of Science degree in Accounting.
+He holds an MBA from the UNC-Greensboro and a Bachelor of Science degree in Accounting.